 Interestingly, these children often instinctively use some of the 5 S’s to call themselves!
 They hum, spin and make repetitive motions.
 And many teachers and parents notice that they calm faster with rocking, white noise and the use of heavy blankets.

 If your child has autism spectrum disorder (ASD) and trouble sleeping, you may be surprised to learn that research reveals that—on average—children on the autism spectrum sleep only a bit less than typically developing kids.
-However, caring for these kids can be so exhausting that it makes even normal sleep disruptions hard to handle.
+That said, any sleep disruptions can be tough on the family.

 How to Help Your Autistic Child’s Sleep Problems

-If your child has autism and sleep difficulties, here are some things you can try to get slumber back into your life:
+If your child has autism and sleep difficulties, here are some steps you can try:

 Prepare for success.
 Reduce junk food (candy, chips, fried food, sweet breakfast cereal and sugary drinks—including undiluted apple juice—and anything with caffeine, including chocolate, teas, herbs and supplements).
 Ask your pediatrician about the potential benefits of a gluten-free, casein-free diet.
 (Some parents of children with autism find this diet works wonders).
 Also, make sure your child gets plenty of sunshine, fresh air and exercise during the day.
 In the evening, you’ll want to use every trick in your bedtime routine.
 An hour before sleepy-time, dim the lights, turn off the TV, stop roughhousing and turn on some soft white noise in the background.
 Children on the autism spectrum can be especially rigid and resistant to change, so make sure you follow your beddy-bye ritual to the letter.